Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Advanced Alchemist.

-Your concoctions count as one the most potent, you gain the following benefits:
+Your concoctions count as the most potent.

 * If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)
 * If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.